 610.437.3255 • firstname.lastname@example.org

 I am directionally challenged.
-For whatever reason, I often find getting from Point A to Point B difficult when I am going to a new destination.
-I took care of this (somewhat!) when I bought a car equipped with a navigation system.
-Thanks to this handy tool, I continue to save a lot of time, money and aggravation.
-I can’t imagine life without one.
+For whatever reason, I often find getting from Point A to Point B difficult when I am traveling to a new destination.
+Thankfully, my navigation system now saves me a lot of time and frustration.

 When it comes to marketing your business or nonprofit organization, do you have a similar tool that can guide you to achieve your goals?
 Or do you simply react and hope for the best?
-If your marketing has not been yielding the results you want, make 2016 the year when you develop a strong marketing plan.
+If your marketing has not yielded the results you want, start with a strong marketing plan.
 How well you market your business or organization will have a big impact on where you find yourself a year from now.

 - Think back.
-Experience is the best teacher so start developing your marketing plan for 2016 by looking back at 2015.
+Experience is the best teacher so begin to develop your marketing plan by evaluating previous marketing approaches.
 What marketing strategies worked and which ones didn’t?
 What strategies deserve additional effort and funding?

 - Quantify objectives.
 Once you have established your goals, develop realistic objectives that you can quantify and evaluate.
 For example, if your goal is to increase your prospect base, one objective might be to increase your newsletter database by 20 percent by the end of the year.
 Be realistic.
 Challenge yourself but at the same time, don’t make your objectives unattainable.